Marcos Ferreira Xavier

-Marcos Ferreira Xavier (Markos Ferrera Xave; born 18 February 1982) is a Brazilian-Azerbaijani football midfielder whose last known club was São Gonçalo in the Campeonato Carioca Third Division.
+Marcos Ferreira Xavier (Markos Ferrera Xave; born 18 February 1982) is a former professional footballer who played as a midfielder.
+Born in Brazil, he played for the Azerbaijan national team.

 Career

 Marcos transferred to FK Karvan from Corinthians Alagoano in summer 2005.
 In the 2007 winter transfer window Marcos moved to Neftchi Baku on loan till the end of the season.

 International career

 After taking Azerbaijani citizenship in 2007, Marcos made his debut for Azerbaijan on 7 March 2007 in a 1–0 victory over Uzbekistan in the Alma TV Cup.
 His second, and last appearance for Azerbaijan, came four days later against Kyrgyzstan, also in the Alma TV Cup.